THEOplayer/documentation/how-to-guides/04-drm/00-introduction.md

 ##### Android SDK

-To configure DRM on the iOS SDK, developers can put a DRMConfiguration inside a of a SourceDescription.
+To configure DRM on the Android SDK, developers can put a DRMConfiguration inside of a SourceDescription.

 ```java
 // Map<String, String> headers =  new HashMap<String, String>();